foundation/foundation-sites/docs/pages/sass.md

 ## The Settings File

 All Foundation projects include a settings file, named `_settings.scss`.
 If you're using the CLI to create a Foundation for Sites project, you can find the settings file under scss/ (basic template) or src/assets/scss/ (ZURB template).
-If you're installing the framework standalone using Bower or npm, there's a settings file included in those packages, which you can move into your own Sass files to work with.
+If you're installing the framework standalone using npm, there's a settings file included in this package, which you can move into your own Sass files to work with.

 Every component includes a set of variables that modify core structural or visual styles.
 If there's something you can't customize with a variable, you can just write your own CSS to add it.